brito-rafa/k8s-webhooks/README.md

 cert-manager-webhook-8557565b68-hpp5f      1/1     Running   0          24s
 ```

-If you want, you can use the example-io-self-signed.yaml file here to test if cert-manager is operational.
+If you want, you can use the [example-io-self-signed.yaml](/other/example-io-self-signed.yaml) file here to test if cert-manager is operational.
+You can delete the cert after testing it (kubebuilder creates its own.)

 ```
-$ kubectl create -f example-io-self-signed.yaml
+$ kubectl create -f other/example-io-self-signed.yaml
 issuer.cert-manager.io/example-io-selfsigned created
 certificate.cert-manager.io/example-io-selfsigned created